Welcome to CEU By Net! Do you need guidance to set up telehealth services for your behavioral health clients?

-Our sponsored course, The Ethics and Practice of Teleheath Treatment of PTSD, gives you step-by-step guidance in planning and implementing a Telehealth Treatment Program for persons with substance use and mental health disorders, including PTSD.
+Our sponsored course, The Ethics and Practice of Teleheath Treatment of PTSD, provides step-by-step guidance in planning and implementing a Telehealth Treatment Program for persons with substance use and mental health disorders, including anxiety, PTSD, and family conflict.

 This course provides guidance in the details of implementation, from planning and setup, to online equipment, ethics, and security.
-Learn how to obtain informed consent from your mental health and substance abuse clients in a telehealth session.
+Learn how to obtain informed consent from your clients in a telehealth session and guidance in the development of contingency plans for managing acute situations.
+Earns 3.75 CEUs (and 2.5 credit hours for NBCC and California BBS).

-Course credit is pre-approved by NBCC, NAADAC, IC&RC, and EACC, and by most state boards based on these credentials.
+Course credit is pre-approved by NBCC, NAADAC, IC&RC, EACC, and most state boards based on these national credentials.

 For a course overview, go here.